 The Company is subject to an overarching system of governance which is consistently applied to the whole Division.
-The system of governance has been designed to promote the sound, effective and prudent management of the reinsurance and retrocession carriers (i.e. RGBM, RIBM, PLRL and PLRA) within the Division.
-In addition to the Division system of governance, each of PLRH, PLRL and PLRA has a separate system of governance.
+The system of governance has been designed to promote the sound, effective and prudent management of the reinsurance and retrocession carriers (i.e. RGBM, RIBM and PLRA) within the Division.
+In addition to the Division system of governance, PLRA has a separate system of governance.

-Central to the Division system of governance is RGBM's Board (the "Board") and RIBM's Board.
+Central to the Division system of governance is RGBM and RIBM's Boards (the "Board").
 The Board comprises a mix of executive directors and non-executive directors ("NEDs") including independent non-executive directors ("INEDs").
 The Board is responsible for the overall oversight of the Company including: